RatJuggler/guinea-bot/README.md

 triggered with a 1 in 80 chance if nothing was tweeted, but having bots automatically follow other accounts on Twitter is a bit of minefield as you never know what you are going to get so this functionality has been disabled.
 When enabled the bot searched for accounts using the "#guineapig" tag and then decide if it wanted to follow them after checking for a number of "red flag" keywords in the accounts' bio/description.
-It also attempts to curate the existing friends list by removing friends who no longer pass the
-"friendship test", unless they are following back, in which case they are muted.
+It would also attempt to curate the existing friends list by removing friends who no longer pass the "friendship test", unless they were following back, in which case they were muted.

 The state changes that drive the guinea pig prioritise sleeping and eating, but the internal attributes can drive it from any state to any other state (see the code for the exact rules).
 Sleeping is used as the start state, and the end state can be reached at any time as the guinea pig ages, reaches its lifespan duration and dies :cry:.
 But, the internal state, age/attributes, are persisted to a file on each state change so that the same guinea pig can continue to run after a crash or power outage.
-The file is stored in the current users home directory, there is no option to change this yet.
+The file is stored in the current users home directory by default but that can be changed using the -h/--house option.

 ![Image of Guinea Pig States](https://raw.githubusercontent.com/RatJuggler/guinea-bot/main/gp-states.png)